 4. How does a ketogenic diet help one to lose weight and manage chronic health conditions?

 Many chronic health conditions begin with chronic inflammation.
-This lifestyle lead to much lower inflammation and lower A1c levels.
+This lifestyle leads to much lower inflammation and lower A1c levels.
 We routinely have clients that start with diabetic levels of A1c get to 5.0 or less within months.
 Also, one of the major causes of metabolic syndrome is insulin resistance.
-Insulin resistance start in your adipose tissue (bodies storage cites for fat).
+Insulin resistance starts in your adipose tissue (bodies storage cites for fat).
 When body fat storage reaches its limit, the adipose gets overstuffed and inflamed.
 They then reject any incoming fat.

 This is where insulin resistance starts and leads to accumulation of fat in the blood, organs and pancreas leading to type 2 diabetes.
 Reversing this process by losing stored body fat is key to reversing the disease.
 This lifestyle shifts your body to use fat as its primary fuel enabling you to burn more stored bodyfat for fuel.

 5. Do you have people who have diabetes contacting you for support?

 Yes, all the time.
 We help both type 1 and type 2 diabetics get A1c levels to 5.0 or less range within months.